 The country was not united, and he had not force enough to unite it.
 A treasonable faction was breeding in New England, and he knew not how to crush it.
 A vigorous leader of men and of popular forces was what the occasion demanded, and Madison did not meet the requirements.
 Such success as the war achieved owed nothing to him.
-An honorable peace and a reaction of prosperity and calm gave him an opportunity to conclude his administration creditably, and he retired from public life with a great reputation; but he had really won it before he became President.1
+An honorable peace and a reaction of prosperity and calm gave him an opportunity to conclude his administration creditably, and he retired from public life with a great reputation; but he had really won it before he became President.1 into a public speech and rarely into a letter, he had a rich fund of humor, and his good stories went from mouth to mouth among his friends.
+His household was one of rare happiness and innocence, and perhaps the highest tribute to his private worth was paid by the hundred slaves who stood around the grave at his funeral and gave an extraordinary exhibition of the genuineness of their grief.
+1

 In private life he set an example of beautiful simplicity and purity.
 No breath of scandal was ever raised against him.
 No man ever accused him of untruth or meanness.
 He was gentle and sympathetic towards all who approached him.
 He was generous in giving and dispensed a free hospitality.
-While he never introduced a jest into a public speech and
+While he never introduced a jest